keagan-n/XMarksTheSpot/README.md

 # XMarksTheSpot
-LAHacks 2021 web application built using Google Maps API and Autocomplete API
+LAHacks 2021 group web application built using Google Maps API and Autocomplete API

 *works best using Chromium-based web browser such as Google Chrome*